ggonnella/gfapy/doc/tutorial/positional_fields.rst

 The positional fields in GFA can never be empty.
 However, there are some fields with optional values.
 If a value is not specified, a placeholder character is used instead (``*``).
-Such undefined values are represented in Gfapy by the ``gfapy.Placeholder`` class, which is described more in detail in the Placeholders chapter.
+Such undefined values are represented in Gfapy by the `Placeholder` class, which is described more in detail in the :ref:`placeholders` chapter.

 Arrays
 ^^^^^^